 CINEMA: Shibe Park made an appearance in They Learned About Women (1930), and had "bit parts" in other movies.

 In July 1938 the Phillies abandoned the dilapidated Baker Bowl (just a few blocks away), and moved into Shibe Park as tenants of the Athletics, who had already built separate locker rooms and office facilities in hopes the National League team would "cohabitate" and share living expenses.
 The two teams shared the stadium for 17 years.
 (See Anomalous stadiums, shared.)
 The only year the Phillies made it to the World Series during the 32 years they played here was in 1950, when they lost to the Yankees.
 In 1950 a fence was installed in center field to keep the batting practice backstop out of play.
 For the next few years, this fence was shifted back and forth, settling down at 447 feet in 1956.
 That was the year a big new scoreboard (similar to the one from Yankee Stadium) was installed in right field.
-Additional rows of box seats were added around the infield in 1960, reducing the distance to the backstop from 78 feet to 64 feet according to Lowry; I estimate it shrank from 85 to 68 feet.
+Two rows of box seats were added around the infield in 1956, reducing the distance to the backstop from 85 to 78 feet, and four more rows were added in 1960, further reducing the distance from 78 to 68 feet.
 The dugouts were moved forward about 10-12 feet at this time.
 In 1969 the center field fence was moved in, so that the distance for the final two years of the stadium's useful life was 410 feet.

 The Philadelphia Eagles used Shibe Park as their home field in 1940, 1942, and from 1944 until 1957, after which they took up residence in the University of Pennsylvania's Franklin Field.
 See Football use.